scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 .. topic:: **Building on Debian/Ubuntu**

-    The environment needed to create an HTML version of the SciPy lecture notes can be based on miniconda.
+    The environment needed to create an html version of the SciPy lecture notes can be based on miniconda.
 We first download the latest version of miniconda and rename it to ``miniconda.sh`` for simplicity::